Frittata With Asparagus Leek Ricotta

 Prepping Your Vegetables

 Proper preparation of vegetables is essential for both flavor and texture.
 Trim the woody ends from your asparagus by bending each spear until it naturally snaps, then cut the tender portions into 1-inch pieces.
-Leeks require special attention; slice them in half lengthwise, then thinly slice and soak in cold water to remove grit.
+Leeks require special attention; slice them lengthwise, then thinly slice them and soak them in cold water to remove grit.

 Here’s a summary of the preparation steps and cooking time for key vegetables: